-JOUR 205 - News Writing
+JOUR 205 - Newswriting

-Class hours: 3 lecture Prereq: "B" or higher in ENG 22 Description: This introduction to the theoretical and practical aspects of news writing includes technical, legal, and procedural considerations.
-It provides practical experience in news reporting and news writing.
+Prereq: "B" or higher in ENG 22.
+Description: This introduction to the theoretical and practical aspects of news writing includes technical, legal, and procedural considerations.
+It provides practical experience in news reporting and newswriting.

 JOUR 285V - Newspaper Laboratory